Simple-Efficient/Tool-Factory/README.md

 - [Xihao Liang](https://github.com/liangxh) - Algorithm Engineer @ Meituan
 - [Qun Liao](https://github.com/robink87) - Algorithm Engineer @ Meituan
 - [Guojun Yin](https://github.com/gjyin) - Algorithm Engineer @ Meituan

-## Join Us!

-We're looking for collaborators to help us revolutionize ToolFactory.
-If you have any questions, encounter bugs, or would like to collaborate on development, please feel free to contact us!

-1. Submit an issue directly on GitHub.
-2. Help refine, optimize and expand our framework.
-3. Contact us via email at chaijiajun@meituan.com or gjyin@outlook.com.